kacejot/goofys/doc/backends/azure-blob-storage.md

 # write auth data to our azure folder (can take several minutes)
 az ad sp create-for-rbac --sdk-auth > ~/.azure/auth
 ```
-- Add path to auth file to AZURE_AUTH_LOCATION env variable:
+- Add path to the auth file to AZURE_AUTH_LOCATION environment variable:

 ``` bash
 export AZURE_AUTH_LOCATION="~/.azure/auth"
 ```
-- Now we have all necessary info to start the goofys:
+- Now we have all the necessary info to start goofys:

 ```bash
 goofys --storage-backend azure-blob-storage <container-name> path/to/mount
 ```

-Now everything should work.
+Now everything's working.